latenitefilms/BRAWToolbox/docs/toolbox.md

 ![](static/relink-toolbox-02.png)

-If the status of a clip is **red**, it means the path to the BRAW file is invalid, and you'll need to manually correct it.
+- If the status of a clip is **red**, it means the path to the BRAW file is invalid, and you'll need to manually correct it.

-If the status of a clip is **orange**, it means that the security-scope bookmark is still working, but it's stale and needs updating.
+- If the status of a clip is **orange**, it means that the security-scope bookmark is still working, but it's stale and needs updating.

-You can correct it in the path list, or you can use the Find & Replace functionality.
+You can correct it manually in the path list, or you can use the Find & Replace functionality.

-For example, if you've moved your BRAW files to a new external drive, you can right click on the folder where they are in Finder, hold down **OPTION**, then click **Copy as Pathname**.
+For example, if you've moved your BRAW files to a new external drive, you can right-click on the folder where they are in **Finder**, hold down **OPTION**, then click **Copy as Pathname**.

 This will copy the path of the folder to the pasteboard.
 You can then press the **Paste** button next to the **Replace** textbox to paste it there.

 ![](static/relink-toolbox-03.png)

-You can now press the **Process Find & Replace** button to apply this Find & Replace to everything in the above list.
+You can now press the **Process Find & Replace** button to apply this Find & Replace changes to everything in the above list.

 Once complete you'll be presented with a success message:

 ![](static/relink-toolbox-04.png)

-Everything will still be read, as you've only updated the paths - you haven't relinked anything yet.
+Everything will still be read, as you've **only updated the paths** - you haven't relinked anything yet.

 When you press the **Refresh & Request Permissions** button, you'll be presented with this:

 ![](static/relink-toolbox-05.png)

-You'll then be Grant Sandbox Access to any drives/folders/network shares that contain your BRAW clips.
+You'll then be able to Grant Sandbox Access to any drives/folders/network shares that contain your BRAW clips that BRAW Toolbox currently doesn't have access to.
 Click **Grant Access** for each one.

 Once complete, all your clips should now be green: